 Top of the funnel

 Educational Videos are of many kinds, here we are talking about explanatory videos.
-These revolve around a specific topic and offer definitions to industry terms or general concepts revolving around the product.
-This is a classic top of the funnel kind of content.
+These revolve around a specific topic and offer definitions of industry terms or general concepts revolving around the product.
+This is a classic top-of-the-funnel kind of content.

 People are constantly searching for new information on trending topics.
 This type of format is the video equivalent of blogs.
 These are to address basic queries with simple answers.

 This type of video format is great for product plug-ins.
 And it can be used strategically to market upcoming events.
-Educational video format is a playing field for marketing techniques.
-It may include multiple calls-to-action and nudges to the next step of the funnel.
+The educational video format is a playing field for marketing techniques.
+It may include multiple calls to action and nudges to the next step of the funnel.

 When to use Educational Videos:

-E-learning and educational content continues to grow, according to Linkedin’ Annual Workplace Learning Report 56% of employees expressed interest in continuing e-learning if provided the option.
-They are best suited to educate prospects and establish thought leadership, considering that brands are the solution and not the problem an expansive repository of educational videos help in establishing niche expertise.
+E-learning and educational content continue to grow, according to Linkedin’s Annual Workplace Learning Report, 56% of employees expressed interest in continuing e-learning if provided the option.
+They are best suited to educate prospects and establish thought leadership, considering that brands are the solution and not the problem an expansive repository of educational videos helps in establishing niche expertise.